eagi223/freertos-addons-ESP32-Port/README.md

         // The original example uses a thread with a stack of 100
         // That causes crashes for me, so I bumped it up to 1000

-        // Notice we've added the parameter 1 which is the
+        // Notice we've added the parameter APP_CPU which is the
-        // CoreID to the original example
+        // coreID to the original example
         TestThread(int i, int delayInSeconds)
-           : Thread("TestThread", 1000, 3, 1),
+           : Thread("TestThread", 1000, 3, APP_CPU),
              id (i),
              DelayInSeconds(delayInSeconds)
         {